 The abstract SoaModelType Artifact Type implicitly acts as a super class for ALL top level SOA Ontology artifacts when they are used within the context of S-RAMP.
 This imbues all of them with the properties built into all S-RAMP Artifact Types.
 S-RAMP adds several relationships to SOA Ontology Artifacts used in the SOA Model in order to provide a connection from the SOA Ontology artifacts into the implementation level artifacts described in the Service Implementation Model in Section 2.3.3.

 SOA Model Artifacts MAY have relationships to Document Artifacts and/or Derived Artifacts in other models, as well as among themselves.
 All the relationships defined in the SOA Model are Modeled Relationships.
 See Section 2.1.2 for behavioral details associated with Modeled Relationships.
-The relationships which have been added to artifacts from the SOA Ontology are summarized in Figure 3 below.
+The relationships that have been added to artifacts from the SOA Ontology are summarized in Figure 3 below.

 Table 5: SOA Model Relationships